lgov/MockHTTPinC/docs/apidocs.md

 EndInit
 ```

-Each MockHTTP session can manage one server and one proxy at this time.
+Each MockHTTP session can manage one server and one proxy.
 Both server and proxy are event driven and can handle many TCP connections at the same time (tested with 1000+ connections) but are limited to one thread.

-`SetupServer` and `SetupProxy` accept any of the following named parameters:
+`SetupServer` and `SetupProxy` accept any of the following named parameters.

 First, choose if the server and proxy should support HTTP or HTTPS: